JDxWang/Learning-R-Shiny/README.md

 Each deal will have one or more associated tags.
 E.g. A deal of discounted laptops will have the tag "Computing".

-The app in its current state will retrieve the first 10 pages of newest deals and present a pie chart of the frequency of each tag.
+The app in its current state will retrieve the first X pages of newest deals and present a pie chart of the frequency of each tag.

 # Completed Features

-1. The user can choose the number of pages of deals to load.
+1. The user can choose the number of pages, X, of deals to load (up to 10 to avoid potential issues with OzBargain's server).

 # Roadmap